 The only real complaint I have is that the gun is still pretty loud – and yes, I know all spring rifles have a similar problem, but don’t call your gun a Silentium if it gives away my position to everyone within a mile radius.
 Also, this silencer can’t be removed and replaced with a more effective one, or one that doesn’t look like a giant piece of plastic.
 Oh well…

 The BSA carries a lot of heritage.
 It also shoots well … even if it’s a little loud and cumbersome to aim.

 – Front Heavy

-the baggage that has been attached to the Gamo name.
-Normally known for having a heavy trigger, the Whisper is surprisingly light and responsive and I found myself growing to like it more with each shot.
-The accuracy was again pretty good, inside a penny at 30 yards, nothing to complain about here.
+the baggage that’s been attached to the Gamo name.
+Normally known for having a heavy trigger, the Whisper is surprisingly light and responsive, and I found myself growing to like it more with each shot.
+The accuracy was again pretty good, inside a penny at 30 yards.
+Nothing to complain about here.

-About that stock, its not exactly my cup of tea.
-I have to say I prefer a classic sporter shaped wood stock as opposed to the whisper X’s unusual styling.
-At least it doesn’t look like not a Kral Breaker… Having said that looks are subjective, one mans trash is another mans treasure, blah blah blah.
-Really, if you are hitting groups as tight as the X does, how it looks pales into insignificance.
+About that stock: it’s not exactly my cup of tea.
+I have to say I prefer a classic sporter-shaped wood stock, as opposed to the Whisper X’s unusual styling.
+At least it doesn’t look like a Kral Breaker … Having said that, looks are subjective; one man’s trash is another man’s treasure, blah blah blah … Really, if you’re hitting groups as tight as the X does, how it looks pales into insignificance.